oboukli/montehall/README.md

 ## Setup

-Node.js (version v16.x, or higher) and NPM are required to run the app.
+Node.js (latest v16.x, or higher) and NPM are required to run the app.

 ```shell
 npm install